Gus Malzahn: High school coaching career

-Malzahn got his start as the defensive coordinator at Hughes High School in Hughes, Arkansas in 1991.
+Malzahn got his start as the offensive coordinator at Hughes High School in Hughes, Arkansas in 1991.
 He became head coach in 1992 and in 1994 Hughes reached the state championship game with an upset of Pine Bluff Dollarway.
 Hughes fell just short in the title game, losing to Lonoke High School on an interception in the final minute.

 Malzahn's success at Hughes and his wide-open attack landed him a head coaching position at Shiloh Christian School in 1996.
 From 1996 to 2000, he transformed Shiloh Christian into one of the most dynamic offensive prep squads in the nation.
 In 1998, Shiloh Christian set a national record with 66 passing touchdowns for the season, while quarterback Josh Floyd nearly set an individual national record with 5,878 total yards (5,221 passing, 657 rushing).
 Malzahn guided the Saints to back-to-back state championships in 1998 and 1999.

 In 2001, Malzahn took over for long-time coach Jarrell Williams at Springdale High School.
 Malzahn continued the rich tradition of the Bulldogs’ program.
 He led the program to two state championship game appearances in his last four years, winning the title in 2005.

 Malzahn led his squad to the state title game in only his second season in 2002.
 The Bulldogs lost 17–10 to Fort Smith Southside.

 Springdale was on track for another state title game appearance in 2004 before Little Rock Central sidetracked the Bulldogs’ title hopes in the state semifinals.
 Springdale was upset by the eventual state champion, 31–20.
 The Bulldogs finished the season at 12–1.

-Malzahn's 2005 squad at Springdale went 14–0, easily won the state’s Class AAAAA championship, outscored its opponents 664–118, including a 54–20 victory over West Memphis in the state championship game, and was consistently ranked among the top 10 teams in the nation.
+Malzahn's 2005 squad at Springdale went 14–0, easily won the state's Class AAAAA championship, outscored its opponents 664–118, including a 54–20 victory over West Memphis in the state championship game, and was consistently ranked among the top 10 teams in the nation.

 Included on the championship team were prize recruits Mitch Mustain, Ben Cleveland, Andrew Norman, and Damian Williams who all eventually joined Malzahn at the University of Arkansas.
 Offensive tackle Bartley Webb decided to leave the state to play for the University of Notre Dame.

 In 2013, Malzahn was inducted into the Arkansas High School Coaches Association's Hall of Fame.